mintchatzis/Algorithms_from_scratch/README.md

 # Algorithms
-This repository contains algorithms I implemented from scratch in order to advance my algorithmic proble solving and Python skills.
+This repository contains algorithms I implemented from scratch in order to advance my algorithmic problem-solving and Python skills.

-Every line of code in this repository is mine, not even inspired from an other source.
+Every line of code in this repository is mine.
-I understood the pseudocode of the algorithm and then implemented it from memory in Python.
+I understood the pseudocode of the algorithm and then implemented it from scratch.
+I did not use any implementation ideas from any external source.
+I struggled until my code worked and then tested it.